GovReady/govready-q/deployment/docker/CreatingApps.md

 	      ├── assets
 	      │   └── app.png
 	      └── example.yaml

+If you have an existing source code control system containing apps in this layout, consider checking out the repository locally so that it is in the same path provided to the `--appsdevdir` argument to `docker_container_run.sh`.
+If your repository is in a different layout or if you are using multiple repositories to store compliance apps, see below.

+### Configuring a production system to load apps from the git repository

 On the production GovReady-Q instance, log into the Django admin at `https://production-q/admin`.
 Add a new `AppSource`.